 Estate planning is for single people, married people, gay people, lesbian people, straight people, transgender people and the list goes on.
 Why you ask?
 Well… I hate to let out the secret but… we will all die one day.
-At Meissner Joseph & Palley we have done estate planning for the LGBT community, un-married couples and other “non-traditional” families for many years.
+At Meissner Joseph Palley & Ruggles we have done estate planning for the LGBTQ community, un-married couples and other “non-traditional” families for many years.
 In fact, we were providing legal expertise to these underserved people long before it was “in.”
 We can do joint trusts or separate trusts as you desire.
 The range of estate planning options are the same for gay couples as straight couples.
 The laws have been changing quickly in recent years and the need for estate planning is there.

 Some background information for you….